 The New Hampshire chicken is considered to be a dual-purpose hen.
 A dual-purpose chicken breed produces great eggs as well as substantial amounts of meat.
 The New Hampshire chicken is often overlooked, but it has a lot to offer.

 |Chicken Skin Color

 It is no coincidence why the New Hampshire chicken is often compared to the Rhode Island Red; they are connected to the same lineage.
-In 1915, the New Hampshire chicken was created by crossing a strain of the Rhode Island Red chicken.
+In the early 20th century, the New Hampshire chicken was created by crossing a strain of the Rhode Island Red chicken.
 The Rhode Island Red chicken was readily available in the New England area of the United States, making it easy to crossbreed.

 Twenty years after the development of the New Hampshire chicken breed it was accepted into the American Standard of Perfection.
 The New Hampshire breed is characterized by its capability to produce feathers fast, rapid growth, and early maturation.

 The New Hampshire chicken has a rich history that is sometimes overlooked.
 The breed was used often by broilers and produced in large amounts in the United States.
 Also, the Delaware chicken breed was created from the New Hampshire breed.
-As of 2018, the New Hampshire chicken breed is the official bird of the state of New Hampshire.
+As of 2023, the New Hampshire chicken breed is the official poultry of the state of New Hampshire.

 Now, the New Hampshire chicken breed is considered to be a great “starter” breed of chickens.
 They are a low maintenance breed that is easy to raise.
 This breed is also considered excellent for families with small children.